Whip up this impossibly light and fluffy lemon mousse recipe at home in minutes, with just four ingredients!

 Or mix it into Overnight Oats for a fancy breakfast that tastes like dessert.

-Watch the lemon mousse recipe video above
+Watch the step by step recipe video above

 The recipe was adapted from my Vegan Cheesecake and this Keto Cheesecake.